parsiya/parsiya.net/content/post/2019/2019-12-02-java-burp-1/index.markdown

 https://aka.ms/vscode-java-installer-win.
 I did not use it.

 # Install OpenJDK
+You need to install a JDK version that is compatible with the version Burp was built with.
+To figure it out, you can check the bundled JRE that comes with the installer.

+The rest of the instructions are for December 2019 and probably need to be changed for later use.

 I use OpenJDK because of the shitty licensing requirements of Oracle.

 1. Download OpenJDK 11 (see below why).
 I used the installer from